DinisMartinho/DinisMartinho/README.md

 ## Featured Project
 - [Diffusion-Powered Image Synthesis](https://github.com/DinisMartinho/Diffusion-Powered-Image-Synthesis): A project that utilizes diffusion models to generate high-quality images.
 Check it out!

-## Let's Connect
-Feel free to reach out if you have any questions, opportunities, or just want to say hi!

-- Discord: Missing Profile Picture#6008
-- Email: dinis.cacador.martinho@gmail.com

 > "The best way to predict the future is to create it." - Peter Drucker